Baton Broadcast System: Ontario Network Television: 1991-1994

-ONT was initiated in 1991, consisting of eight CTV affiliates – seven owned by Baton (CFTO, CJOH, CHRO, and the MCTV stations) and Electrohome's CKCO.
+ONT was initiated in 1991, consisting of eight CTV affiliates – seven owned by Baton (CFTO-TV, CJOH-TV, CHRO-TV, and the MCTV stations) and Electrohome's CKCO-TV.
 Initially providing 10.5 hours of common programming each week, this was soon expanded to 35 hours.

 While ONT was a secondary affiliation and not a separate network from CTV, some claimed it was a first step towards the Baton stations becoming a separate network.
 Indeed, Baton began to bid against CTV for the rights to new U.S. series.
 However, Baton's president at the time, Douglas Bassett, contended it was merely a "marketing vehicle" to compete with CanWest Global's CIII-TV, a single station which served almost all of Ontario.

-In 1993, Baton acquired two independent stations, CFPL and CKNX, and launched a third, CHWI.
+In 1993, Baton acquired two independent stations: CFPL-TV and CKNX-TV, and launched a third: CHWI-TV.
 These stations replaced CKCO within ONT.
 In response, CKCO and WIC's CHCH-TV Hamilton announced a joint initiative of their own, known as "Market One Television"; however, this partnership was short-lived.

 In addition to the CTV affiliates and independent stations, some ONT (and later BBS) programming may have aired on Baton's CBC affiliates, part of twinstick operations in northern Ontario.
 In the rest of Canada, Baton sublicensed its programming to individual stations, usually CTV affiliates.
 Even the ONT brand was seen from time to time in the rest of Canada, mainly through Baton-produced Toronto Blue Jays games.